-The following guide was presented at numerous town halls conducted during the summer of 2017 by Matt Irsik at the Marriott Library for those computer lab managers interested in using the LabStats solution for gathering data about computer lab usage.
+The following guide is authored by the LabStats team in the Marriott Library.
+It is intended for those computer lab managers interested in using the LabStats solution to gather data about computer lab usage.

 There has been a strong push on campus to collect stats in order to drive more informed decision-making.
 Labstats is a program that will track logins and usage statistics.

 The first thing you need to do is install the LabStats software.
 This software runs silently in the background so users should not notice it.

 The installers are stored in the admin tab of LabStats.

 Log in to LabStats -> Admin -> Client Downloads

 Use the appropriate installer for your OS (Windows or Mac).
 Sorry, there’s no Linux support.
 However, you can install the software on an image then deploy that image to each computer.

 You can create groups of stations or groups of other groups.
 Under the Stations tab, click “Groups.”
 All the top-level groups should be departments or buildings.
 In the root of the tree, create a group of groups.

 Navigate to the building you just created, then create another group for each lab or classroom.